Adventures of Mana: Development and release

 Adventures of Mana is a remake of the 1991 Game Boy game Final Fantasy Adventure, which was the first entry in the Mana series.
 It is the second remake of Final Fantasy Adventure, the first being the Game Boy Advance game Sword of Mana, which had removed the connections to the Final Fantasy series in favor of being more connected to the rest of the Mana series.
 According to Adventures of Manas producer, Masaru Oyamada, the development team focused on not upsetting what had made the original game good, while adding things that had not been possible to do in the original version due to hardware limitations; they also aimed to make the game more comfortable and intuitive to play: for instance, switching armor and weapons and using items and magic was made easier, and shortcut commands were added.
 The game borrows some elements from the original Game Boy version, and some from Sword of Mana.
 For example, the first remake introduced the ability to play as the heroine, but Adventures of Mana, like the original, only has a male playable character; conversely Adventures of Manas battle system, user interface and sword attack are based on Sword of Manas rather than the original's.
 Kenji Ito, the composer for Final Fantasy Adventure, returned to create updated and more dramatic rearrangements for the remake.

 The idea to develop a remake came when Oyamada, due to the Mana series' 25th anniversary in 2016, thought about how he would like players to be able to play through the series in sequential order on modern game platforms.
 The platforms – Android, iOS and PlayStation Vita – were decided on from the beginning.
 Initially, there were some arguments at Square Enix about whether to create the game using 2D or 3D graphics; they settled on 3D, as Oyamada thought that 3D games are easier to control on smartphones.
 Additionally, the development team thought that a 3D version would be better, as it could be used as a base for potential remakes of other Mana games; depending on the reception of Adventures of Mana, Oyamada said that he would like to develop a remake of Trials of Mana, and would consider one of Secret of Mana depending on demand.
 The remake was developed by MCF.

 When the game was announced in September 2015, development was 50% complete; by late December, development was 90% complete.
 The game was released worldwide for Android and iOS on February 4, 2016; in Japan, a PlayStation Vita version was also released on the same date.
 Responding to feedback, Square Enix's European branch said that the game's development team was examining the possibility of a Western release of the PlayStation Vita version; the PlayStation Vita version was later released in North America, South America and Europe on June 28, 2016.
-Square Enix has also said that they are considering versions of the game for PlayStation 4 and personal computers.
+Square Enix also said in 2016 that they were considering versions of the game for PlayStation 4 and personal computers, though no such versions were ever released.